The Manual is compiling some of the most significant news items regarding COVID-19 to help people stay up to date.

 Making the case for aerosol transmission of SARS-CoV-2

 Making the case that SARS-CoV-2 can be transmitted by aerosols, Kimberly Prather, Chair of Atmospheric Chemistry at the Scripps Institute of Oceanography, University of California San Diego, and colleagues authored an article published in Science that explained the science and reasoning why aerosol transmission can and does occur.
 Dr. Prather notes that, given how little is known about the production and airborne behavior of infectious respiratory droplets, it is difficult to define a safe distance for social distancing.
-She states that assuming the SARS-CoV-2 virions are contained in submicron aerosols, as is the case for influenza viruses, a good comparison is exhaled cigarette smoke, which also contains submicron particles and will likely follow comparable flows and dilution patterns.
+She states that assuming the SARS-CoV-2 virions (the complete, infective form of a virus) are contained in submicron aerosols, as is the case for influenza viruses, a good comparison is exhaled cigarette smoke, which also contains submicron particles and will likely follow comparable flows and dilution patterns.
 “The distance from a smoker at which one smells cigarette smoke indicates the distance in those surroundings at which one could inhale infectious aerosols.”
 She believes masks are effective and that it is important to wear a properly fitted mask indoors even when 6 feet apart.

 July 20, 2020

 Transmission of SARS-CoV-2: A brief by the World Health Organization